suetanvil/sc-build/README.md

-Scripts for building SuperCollider on Linux using GitLab.
+# Scripts to build Supercollider for Linux